flopsreallygotit/MandelbrotSet/README.md

 ## Overview

-The goal of this project is implementing MandelbrotSet points calculation algorithm speed in the most effecient way.
+The goal of this project is implementing Mandelbrot Set points calculation speed in the most effecient way.

 To maximize performance we are going to use SSE instructions.